 What is the Board?

-The Amsterdam Economic Board, or Board for short, works together with decision-makers, innovation managers and changemakers within the business community and knowledge institutions on a smart, green and healthy future for the Amsterdam Metropolitan Area.
+The Amsterdam Economic Board, or Board for short, works with decision-makers, innovation managers and changemakers within the business community and knowledge institutions on a smart, green and healthy future for the Amsterdam Metropolitan Area.

 The Board is the point where collaboration begins.
 In the complex social playing field, the Board acts as an independent player between the parties and promotes cooperation between benevolent leaders.

 The focus is on the most urgent and relevant initiatives & programs and on areas where we have the expertise, knowledge and manpower in the region to really make a difference and which also offer economic growth potential.

 We create space for new ideas and work together on innovations by: